dusk-network/dusk-protocol/consensus/basics/attestation.md

 | $RatStep$  | 2     |

 ### Block Generator Extraction
-To extract a block generator, a one-member committee is created, using the $Deterministic Sortition$ procedure with $credits = 1$, that is, by assigning a single credit.
-The provisioner being assigned such credit becomes the block generator for the iteration.
+The selection of the block generator is done throught the extraction of a one-member committee.
+Specifically, the $Deterministic Sortition$ procedure is executed to assign a single credit.
+The provisioner being assigned this credit becomes the block generator for the iteration.

-Formally, the block generator for round $R$ and step $S$ is defined as:
+Formally, the block generator ($\mathcal{G}$) for round $R$ and step $S$ is defined as:

 $$ \mathcal{G}_R^S = DS(R,S,1).$$

-<p><br></p>

 ### Subcommittees
 When votes of a committee reach a quorum they are aggregated into a single vote (i.e. a single, aggregated signature).
 The subset of the committee members whose vote is included in the aggregation is referred to as a *subcommittee*, or, if their votes reach a quorum, as a *quorum committee* (*q-committee* in short).